oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 Authorization servers SHOULD NOT allow clients to influence their `client_id` or `sub` value or any other claim if that can cause confusion with a genuine resource owner (see (#client_impersonating)).

+It is RECOMMENDED to use end-to-end TLS.
+If TLS traffic needs to be terminated at an intermediary, refer to (#tls_terminating) for further security advice.